 After that, follow the detailed illustrated guide to create your database model using Entity Developer.
 When this process is complete, the model you created opens for you to view it and start working with it.

-View the ready EF Core model
+View the ready model created with Entity Developer

 Connect with EF Core using Scaffold-DbContext